 Use metadata such as keywords, essential instructions, licence rights, etc. in your workflows.

-Manage your video files according to GDPR with the GDPR module.
+Manage your video files in compliance with GDPR with the GDPR module.

-Share your video files with web shares, in media portals, via CMS integrations, and to external systems using embed code.
+Share your video files via web shares, media portals, CMS integrations, and external systems using embed code.

 Use our accessible video player when sharing video files.